bearsunday/bearsunday.github.io/manuals/1.0/en/module.md

 A Module is a collection of DI & AOP bindings that sets up your application.

-BEAR.Sunday doesn't have a *global* config fi=le or a config class to set default values for components such as a database or a template engine.
+BEAR.Sunday doesn't have a *global* config file or a config class to set default values for components such as a database or a template engine.
 Instead for each peice of functionality we set up DI and AOP by injecting configuration values into a stand alone module.

 `AppModule` (src/Module/AppModule.php) is the root module.
 We use an `install()` method in here to load each module that we would like to invoke.